 Should a liquidity advance occur, BMO will attempt to remarket the Bonds.
 The College agrees to repay to BMO any liquidity advance not satisfied by the sale of the Bonds.
 If any liquidity advance remains unpaid after a contractual period, such amounts are converted to a term loan.
 Payments of outstanding principal and interest under the term loan are due and payable in twelve equal quarterly installments commencing on the term loan date.
-The base interest rate under the Agreement for any put bonds is based on the prevailing LIBOR.
-In the event of default, the interest rate equals the base rate plus 4.00%.
-Interest is payable monthly in arrears on the first business day of the calendar month.
+The base interest rate under the Agreement for any put bonds is based on the greatest of (i) the Prime Rate in effect at such time, (ii) the Federal funds Rate in effect at such time plus 0.60%, (iii) the Daily Simple SOFR Rate plus 0.60% and (iv) five percent (5.00%).

-As of June 30, 2022, and 2021, the College has set aside \$14,975 and \$17,974, respectively, as the College's debt repayment reserve to extinguish the Indenture and Bonds and classified these as other investments.
+As of June 30, 2023 and 2022, the College has set aside \$16,819 and \$14,975, respectively, as the College's debt repayment reserve to extinguish the Indenture and Bonds and classified these as other investments.

 On February 28, 2020, the College entered into a Drawdown Term Loan agreement with JPMorgan Chase Bank, N.A., in the aggregate principal amount of \$7,500, to provide funds for the new Concert Hall project.
 Interest is payable monthly based on a fixed rate of 2.15% for the term of the loan of seven years with an optional redemption date at any point after October 31, 2021.
-As of June 30, 2021, the College drew down the total amount of \$7,500 on this Ioan.
-On February 2, 2022, the College paid off the outstanding principal balance on this term Ioan agreement.
+The College drew down the total amount of \$7,500 on this loan.
+On February 2, 2022, the College paid off the outstanding principal balance on this term loan agreement.

 On October 8, 2021, the College entered into a Note Purchase Agreement with MetLife Investment Management, LLC, in the aggregate principal amount of \$30,000 to provide funds for capital infrastructure and dormitory renovation projects.
 The Note funding date was April 15, 2022.
-Interest is payable semiannually based on a fixed rate of 2.982% for the thirty-year term of the loan with the first interest payment due on October 1, 2022.
-The first principal payment on the Notes payable is due on October 1, 2027 and amortized annually thereafter for the remaining term of the Notes due October 1, 2051.
+Interest is payable semi-annually based on a fixed rate of 2.982% for the thirty-year term of the loan with the first interest payment due on October 1, 2022.
+The first principal payment is due on October 1, 2027 and amortized annually thereafter for the remaining term through October 1, 2051.

 The above debt agreements contain certain financial covenants.
-Management believes the College was in compliance with these covenants at June 30, 2022 and 2021.
+Management believes the College was in compliance with these covenants at June 30, 2023 and 2022.